Behavior is one's response to its surroundings and circumstances. A understanding of sheep behavior is essential to making the raising and

 tried to cross a 15-meter deep ravine, and the rest of the flock

-Even from birth, lambs are taught to follow the older members
+Even from birth, lambs learn to follow the older members

 of the flock.
 Ewes encourage their lambs to follow.
 The dominant